OperationCode/operationcode_docs/community/code_of_conduct.md

 This process applies to all Operation Code members, staff, partners, community, and anyone else who interacts with the Operation Code organization.

+Impersonating an Operation Code Moderator or Staff member, or any identity that is not authentically your own is prohibited and will result in an automatic ban.

 ### Creating Additional Accounts ("Sockpuppeting")

 Attempting to get around a temporary or permanent ban by creating a new account in the Operation Code Slack will result in an immediate permanent ban.